 - There are lots of frameworks available in the market to facilitate automation.
 Selenium, Watir, RobotFramework, Cucumber, Carina are some of the test automation frameworks that have been used very frequently for testing purposes.

 - Based on the application and testing requirements, one can choose any among the above-mentioned testing frameworks.
-They make the testing work very easy by replacing the mechanism of manual testing by that of automation testing.
+They make the testing work very easy by replacing the mechanism of manual testing with of automation testing.

 - The test automation frameworks have the inbuilt functionality pre-defined that could be leveraged while developing the solution to convert the manual process of testing to the automated one.

-- It does nothing but just makes all the works happen automatically that a person or tester has to do manually.
+- It does nothing but automatically makes all the work that a person or tester has to do manually.
 For illustration, suppose one has to put some string in the input box and then have to press the submit button.

 Types of Test Automation Frameworks

 There are four common types of test automation frameworks.

 1. Linear Scripting Framework